• Skip to primary navigation

 Make-Ahead Ideas

-To get a head start on making this chili, dice all the veggies in the morning and put them in a ziplock bag for easy prep at suppertime.
+Prep the veggies: To get a head start on making this chili, dice all the veggies in the morning and put them in a ziplock bag for easy prep at suppertime.

-Or put everything into a slow cooker in the morning and cook on low all day so the chili is ready at dinnertime.
+Slow cooker: Put all the ingredients into a slow cooker in the morning and cook on low all day so the chili is ready at dinnertime.

 Storage & Reheating Tips

-Store leftover chili in the fridge for up to 3 days or in the freezer for up to 3 months.
-Thaw in the refrigerator overnight before reheating.
-To reheat, warm a bowlful in the microwave, or reheat larger quantities in a saucepan or skillet.
+Reheat: Warm a bowlful of chili in the microwave (covered), or reheat larger quantities in a saucepan or skillet.
 If chili seems too thick, add a bit more water or broth.

 Leftover Love